 These students study for GCSEs in English, Mathematics, and Science Double Award.
-They also follow the Skillforce programme which allows students to work towards a range of qualifications and awards including the Duke of Edinburgh Award, ASDAN Bronze Award and First Aid.
+They also follow the Skillforce programme in the current Years 10 and 11 which allows students to work towards a range of qualifications and awards including the Duke of Edinburgh Award, ASDAN Bronze Award and First Aid.
 The aim is to provide a curriculum which is challenging but enjoyable, helping to develop wider skills such as team building and working with others.

-What option courses are currently offered in Key Stage 4?
+What option courses are currently offered in Years 10 and 11?

-The table below lists the current option courses which are available in Key Stage 4.
+The table below lists the current option courses which are available in Years 10 and 11.
 You can find out more information about these courses in the options booklet below.